Cosmological perturbations in Energy-Momentum Squared Gravity: Introduction

 \section{Introduction}

 The $\Lambda$CDM cosmological model, based on General Relativity (GR), together with cold dark matter and a cosmological constant, has been remarkably successful in accounting for cosmological observations from the cosmic microwave background to large-scale structure \cite{Weinberg2008,HawkingEllis1973}.
-Nonetheless, both conceptual and observational puzzles — including the nature of dark energy and dark matter, the status of cosmological singularities, and possible signatures of high-energy corrections to gravity — motivate the exploration of modified theories of gravity and of non-standard matter couplings (see, e.g., \cite{Clifton2012,Harko2011} and references therein).
+Nonetheless, both conceptual and observational puzzles — including the nature of dark energy and dark matter, the status of cosmological singularities, and possible signatures of high-energy corrections to gravity — motivate the exploration of modified theories of gravity and of non-standard matter couplings (see, e.g., \cite{Clifton2012,DeFelice:2010aj,Harko2011,Joyce:2014kja} and references therein).
+Such matter-sector modifications are conceptually related to a broader class of cosmological models in which the dark components interact or exchange energy-momentum, as in coupled quintessence and interacting dark-sector scenarios~\cite{Amendola:1999er,Wang:2016lxa}.
+Recent large-scale-structure and baryon-acoustic-oscillation measurements, including DESI results, have also renewed interest in testing departures from the minimal \(\Lambda\)CDM framework and in constraining beyond-\(\Lambda\)CDM scenarios \cite{DESI:2024mwx,DESI:2025zgx}.